 I’ll bet if I did this, more people would see my posts.
 I might even generate more new business.

-But here’s the problem – most of these people have not asked to be added to my mailing list – despite the fact that they find my posts to be enlightening, inspirational, and educational (or maybe not).
+But here’s the problem – some of these people have not asked to be added to my mailing list – despite the fact that they find my posts to be enlightening, inspirational, and educational (or maybe not).

-So I just won’t do it.*
+So unless yiu are a client, a colleague or a friend, I just won’t do it.*

+And even if you are, if you unsubscribe, I’ll keep you off my list forever.
 I respect your time, your attention and your privacy.

 In the meantime, I’ll continue to rely on relevant content, solid work, and mutual respect to drive my consulting practice.